Effective Website Design Needs Sales-Focused Content

-By minimizing and honing your content, your website will attract attention and interest, while its Call To Action buttons identify and address special interests.
-This method avoids content clutter on your website, and follows a “T” strategy – broad across with multiple “off ramps” to dig deeper on focused subject matter.
+By minimizing and honing your content, your website will attract attention and interest, while its Call To Action buttons identifies and address special interests.
+This method avoids content clutter on your website and follows a “T” strategy – broad across with multiple “off-ramps” to dig deeper on the focused subject matter.

 To develop a “T” content strategy as part of your website development plan, you first have to know the journey different prospects take to achieve their objectives.
 This insight could be gathered by developing a “journey map” for each buyer segment or persona.
 The journey map charts the major milestones, recurring objectives, and frequently asked questions your target audience considers before making a purchase or milestone buying decision.
 Ask your sales reps and select customers for their input so that you could chart a common path in print for their feedback and refinement.

-Your findings will impact your overall website development strategy, your website’s navigation buttons and labels, and how the website’s content is categorized in the navigational structure.
+Your findings will impact your overall website development strategy, your website’s navigation buttons, and labels, and how the website’s content is categorized in the navigational structure.
 If you find customers have multiple starting points, create multiple journey maps to accommodate the different onramps people take to your website to find their intended destination.
-Journey maps not only help in developing the best content architecture for a website, it provides a new and clear perspective never seen before that could be used by sales and marketing to win more business across all your touch points.
+Journey maps not only help in developing the best content architecture for a website but also provides a new and clear perspective never seen before that could be used by sales and marketing to win more business across all your touchpoints.

 While you can’t please everyone with your brand or your website design, to increase sales from your website, you need to understand how to speak directly to buyer groups that visit your site using content that resonates with them in a way they find most helpful.
 Your success will be visible in an uptick in conversion rates, higher win rates, and a stronger brand reputation.